Reviewed by Dr Abbie Lam DVM

 3. Purring helps with healing

-Purrs do more than simply calming down your cat – scientists also believe these vibrations can help heal injuries, repair and build muscles, even act as a painkiller which might explain why injured or sick cats choose to expend valuable energy on purring.
-It might also explain why cats have a tendency to recover more quickly than dogs from surgery and suffer fewer complications.
+Purrs do more than simply calming down your cat.
+Scientists also suggest that the vibrations produced during purring injuries, repair and build muscles, even act as a painkiller which might explain why injured or sick cats choose to expend valuable energy on purring.
+It might also explain why cats appear to recover more quickly than dogs from surgery and suffer fewer complications.

 4. ‘Solicitation purrs’ help your cat ensure their needs are met